Certifying the LTL Formula p Until q in Hybrid Systems: Sufficient Conditions for pre-FTA and FTA

 \subsection{Sufficient Conditions for pre-FTA}

 In the following result, we use two Lyapunov functions, the first one strictly decreases along the flows and does not increase along the jumps and the second one decreases strictly along the jumps and does not increase along the flows.
 Different from \cite[Proposition B.1 and Proposition B.3]{han.arXiv19}, where only a single Lyapunov function is used, item 1) in \cite[Proposition B.1]{han.arXiv19} and item 1) in \cite[Proposition B.3]{han.arXiv19} are not imposed in the following result.
 Those extra conditions used in \cite[Proposition B.1 and Proposition B.3]{han.arXiv19} are for non-pre FTA.
 Since pre-FTA is a property of complete solutions, those conditions are satisfied for free.
-Similarly, see also the results on finite-time stability for hybrid systems in \cite{188}. } { In this section, inspired by \cite[Proposition B.1 and Proposition B.3]{han.arXiv19} where sufficient conditions for FTA are proposed, we derive sufficient conditions for pre-FTA using Lyapunov functions.
-In the following result, we use two Lyapunov functions, the first one strictly decreases along the flows and does not increase along the jumps and the second one decreases strictly along the jumps and does not increase along the flows.
-Different from \cite[Proposition B.1 and Proposition B.3]{han.arXiv19}, where only a single Lyapunov function is used, item 1) in \cite[Proposition B.1]{han.arXiv19} and item 1) in \cite[Proposition B.3]{han.arXiv19} are not imposed in the following result.
-Those extra conditions used in \cite[Proposition B.1 and Proposition B.3]{han.arXiv19} are for non-pre FTA.
-Since pre-FTA is a property of complete solutions, those conditions are satisfied for free.
-Similarly, see also the results on finite-time stability for hybrid systems in \cite{188}. }
+Similarly, see also the results on finite-time stability for hybrid systems in \cite{188}.